raspberrypilearning/getting-started-guide-editor-python/en/step_5.md

 ### Try it

-Add this HTML to your project.
+Add this code to your project.

 --- code ---
 ---